YoavLax/AgentEval/README.md

 | `compat.claude-only` | info | spec | Field only works in Claude Code |
 | `compat.vscode-dirname` | info/error | spec | Name does not match parent directory (VS Code) |
 | `compat.unverified` | info | advisory | Field behavior unverified in Codex/Cursor |

-## Case Study

-**[The Skill That Silently Disappeared in VS Code](docs/case-study-silent-skill-failure.md)**: A deploy skill works in Claude Code but never loads in VS Code/Copilot.
-No error.
-No warning.
-It just isn't there.
-This walkthrough shows how `AgentEval` catches the name/directory mismatch that causes silent failures, with verified source links to the spec and VS Code documentation.

 ## Limitations